 Random variables can be conditioned on events just as other events can.
-Going back to the two-child example from "Conditional Probability" on page 70, if X is the random variable representing the number of girls, X equals 0 with probability 1/4, 1 with probability 1/2, and 2 with probability 1/4.
+Going back to the two-child example from "Conditional Probability", if X is the random variable representing the number of girls, X equals 0 with probability 1/4, 1 with probability 1/2, and 2 with probability 1/4.